jgkwak/learning-library/workshops/docker/Linux050.md

-# Docker Workshop - Trial Account Set Up
+# Networking Workshop - Setting up VCN

 ![](images/050Linux/Title050.png)

 ## Overview

 ## Introduction
-In this lab we will obtain an Oracle Cloud Free Tier Account (if you haven't obtained one already please [follow these directions](Intro.md)), create SSH key pairs, login to your Cloud Account, create a VCN (Virtual Compute Network) and Compartment, create a new Compute instance, and finally install Docker into the instance.
+In this lab we will obtain an Oracle Cloud Free Tier Account (if you haven't obtained one already please [follow these directions](Intro.md)), create a VCN (Virtual Compute Network) and Compartment

-***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

 ## Objectives

-- Obtain an Oracle Cloud Free Tier Account
-- Create the baseline infrastructure to support a Compute instance
-- Create a SSH key pair
+- Create VCN
-- SSH into the instance: Install Docker and Git

 # Login to your new Oracle Cloud Account and Create Infrastructure